Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • continuing to raise a SyntaxError for f(*x for x in y) even if the other aspects of this proposal are accepted.

-The reason to prefer this proposal over these alternatives is the preservation of existent conventions for punctuation around generator expressions.
+The reason to prefer this proposal over these alternatives is the preservation of existing conventions for punctuation around generator expressions.
 Currently, the general rule is that generator expressions must be wrapped in parentheses except when provided as the sole argument to a function, and this proposal suggests maintaining that rule even as we allow more kinds of generator expressions.
 This option maintains a full symmetry between comprehensions and generator expressions that use unpacking and those that don’t.

 Currently, we have the following conventions: